 Adoption from Foster Care in Florida

-Individuals and families who are interested in becoming a foster parent in Florida must consider what the effect of having foster child or children in your home may mean.
+Individuals and families who are interested in becoming a foster parent in Florida must consider what the effect of having a foster child or children in your home may mean.
 You are diligently working with all of the people in the child’s life to help her be reunified with her biological family.
 However, sometimes this is not possible.
 It is important to understand that you may have an opportunity to adopt your child through foster care in Florida, and you may not.
 Children who are not able to return to their biological families for numerous reasons may be eligible for adoption in Florida.
 Others may age out of the foster care system without ever realizing their right to a forever family.
 You can play an important role in the child’s life to ensure this never happens.
-It is also important to understand some other risks, such as the likelihood and danger of foster children who run away from their foster home.
-If you are interested in adopting a child from foster care in Florida, you can start by looking at photolistings of available children.
+It is also important to understand some other risks, such as the likelihood and danger of foster children who run away from their foster homes.
+If you are interested in adopting a child from foster care in Florida, you can start by looking at photo listings of available children.
 Many of these children are older or sibling groups who are in desperate need of a forever family before they age out of the system.
 It is important to understand that the process is different for adopting a child or children from foster care in Florida.
 Many parents wonder how long it takes to adopt from foster care in Florida, and it all depends on your specific child’s situation.

 Court for Foster Care in Florida

 Even if you do not adopt your child from foster care in Florida, you may have to go to court.
 It is important to educate yourself on what court is like for foster parents.
 You may not have to attend a court hearing during the child’s placement in your home; however, it is best to be prepared.
 The reason for going to court is so that the judge can determine what is in the best interest of the child in regards to being reunited with his or her biological parents or extended biological family members or whether parental rights should be terminated.
 The foster parent’s role is critical in helping the judge make the best decision for the child.
-Court is an important step in ensuring the child or children you foster in your home are placed in the care of an eventual permanent home that is safe and loving and in the child’s best interests.
+The court is an important step in ensuring the child or children you foster in your home are placed in the care of an eventual permanent home that is safe and loving and in the child’s best interests.

 Can I Afford to Bring a Child into My Home through Foster Care in Florida?

-The Florida Department of Children and Families reports that foster parents are paid $429 a month per child who are up to 5 years of age.
+The Florida Department of Children and Families reports that foster parents are paid $429 a month per child who is up to 5 years of age.
 Foster parents with children in foster care in Florida ages 6 years old to 12 years old are paid $440 per month per child.
 Foster parents of children ages 13 years and older are paid $515 a month currently.
 However, compensation rates are higher for children in foster care in Florida in need of special services to support therapeutic physical, educational, or emotional needs.
 This should dispel the notion that foster parents are in it for the money, as these stipends are helpful and are supportive of the child’s ability to thrive by having his basic needs met for clothes, food, shelter, extracurricular activities, books, toys, and sports.
 However, it certainly does not cover all of the expenses of raising a child in your home through foster care.
 Most of the time when a foster child comes to your home and joins your family, she will come with very little or nothing at all in terms of material possessions.
-He will need basic necessities that all children need such as clothes, food, toiletries, school supplies, books, and toys.
-Infants and toddlers will have other needs such as bottles, pacifiers, diapers, baby toys, car seats, and safety gear to baby proof your home.
+He will need necessities that all children need such as clothes, food, toiletries, school supplies, books, and toys.
+Infants and toddlers will have other needs such as bottles, pacifiers, diapers, baby toys, car seats, and safety gear to baby-proof your home.

 However, this is not to dissuade you from having a child join your family and home through foster care in Florida.
 It is important to dispel the assumption that foster parents need to have a lot of money to foster a child or children.
 Children do not need a lot of money, fancy cars, vacations, or big homes.
 They just need an extra room, love, nurturing, and the commitment of foster parents to love them unconditionally and support their emotional, spiritual, mental, academic, and physical needs.